 Many job seekers don't think there is any difference between applying for the private sector and government jobs.
 Most of them just send out their resume and cover letter to as many companies as they possibly can.
 Despite the popularity of such approach it doesn't prove to be effective at all, especially if compared to the opposed method of tailoring application documents to every job opening.
 It will also unlikely help you get hired if you send your one and only resume to private companies and state agencies alike.
 The thing is that applying for government jobs is different from applying for private sector jobs.

 Landing a Public Sector Job

 Stick with traditional format and layout of your resume.
-Don't experiment with the design and fancy paper (if you are sending a printer version of resume).
+Don't experiment with the design and fancy paper (if you are sending a printed version of resume).
 Government agencies prefer a traditional look.
-Even though you might want to show yourself as a creative person try to tone it down.
+Even though you might want to show yourself as a creative person trying to tone it down.
 That doesn't mean that you have to use all of those cliches that everybody uses on a resume.
-Instead use simple words to describe what you accomplished and how you did it.
+Instead, use simple words to describe what you accomplished and how you did it.
 We recommend using brief sentences and statements as they are easier to understand and process.